rancher/rancher-docs/versioned_docs/version-2.8/reference-guides/rancher-webhook.md

 If the webhook is unpinned, the `VALUE` column will be blank.

-For helm installations, there are two ways to pin the webhook.
-If you're using a values file, you would add this block to a YAML file (often called `values.yaml`) to pin the webhook when using Rancher 2.8.3:
+There are two ways to pin the webhook in Helm installations.
+If you're running Rancher v2.8.3 and using a "values" YAML file (typically called `values.yaml`), add this block to the file:

 ```yaml
 extraEnv: